-Learn more about the history of computer technology in Central Florida in this excerpt (7:32) from an oral history interview with Dr. Benjamin Patz on October 31, 2011.
+Learn more about the history of computer technology in Central Florida in from an oral history interview with Dr. Benjamin Patz on October 31, 2011.

 Dr. Benjamin Patz’s scientific contributions to our area include working in the GENESYS Program at Cape Canaveral, Lockheed Martin, teaching at the Naval Training Equipment Center, Rollins College, and the University of Central Florida.
 His students from the Department of Electrical Engineering & Computer Science at UCF recall Professor Patz as a patient teacher who spent diligent time with everyone, undergraduate or graduate.
 In the GENESYS Program at the Cape his students were people working at Martin Marietta and NASA.
 Dr. Patz says, “They had interesting problems they would discuss with you… It was a good chance to go over control systems, electromagnetic fields, the boundary value problems.”